Anglers Booking Team

 Best Time to Catch: Late spring to early fall

-Preferred Bait: Mullet, pogie, runners
+Preferred Bait: Mullet, pogie, blue runners

 Fishing Technique: Trolling, live bait fishing